Top tips for filling in school leaver programme application forms

 It’s good to include examples of your involvement in teams, but if you can explain how you made a difference to the team and contributed to its success, you’ll impress employers even more.
 Did you help solve disagreements, take responsibility for helping to organise anything to do with a group activity, or have a specific role such as team captain?
 Use ‘I’ rather than ‘we’ to explain your contribution.

-Grant Thornton offers its apprentices responsibility from an early stage, and assesses this by having a section to separately upload your work experience as well as a section to upload your CV.
-The company looks for well-rounded individuals and you can show you fit the bill by listing any additional language skills you have, extracurricular activities, achievements, interests, scholarships, awards and prizes.
+Some employers assess your ability to take on responsibility by having a section to separately upload your work experience as well as a section to upload your CV.
+Employers will look for well-rounded individuals and you can show you fit the bill by listing any additional language skills you have, extracurricular activities, achievements, interests, scholarships, awards and prizes.

 Watch the word count